MiliC01/miliC01.github.io/pages/about.md

   - {icon: 'graduation-cap', course: 'MSc Mathematics and Statistics with Specialization in Biostatistics',  institution: 'University of Alberta', country: 'Canada', year: '2024- Present'}
 ---

 I'm Milagros N. Cortez (Mili).
 I am a student pursuing a Master's in Mathematics and Statistics specializing in Biostatistics at the University of Alberta.
 My main interests are genetic statistics, data visualization, neuroimaging, non-linear dynamics, and machine learning.
-My short-term goal is to get into a master's program in biostatistics and gain experience in the field.
+My short-term goal is to gain experience in the field.

 Outside of my academic and professional pursuits, I like to travel, hike, take pictures with my DSLR camera, draw, read, and learn Japanese.
 I have lived in Quito-Ecuador for 15 years, and in Canada for over 7 years, where I currently reside.